Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Writing scripts
 -----------------

-To write a script simply import app from cli_commands.py and wrap your code in the app conetxt
+To write a script, simply import app from *cli_commands.py* and wrap your code in the app context.

 .. code-block:: python